wix/wix-ui/packages/wix-ui-icons-common/README.md

 	}
 	```

-* After PR is merged to `wix-ui`, trigger and wait for `wix-style-react` build to finish, and approve new icons snapshot base-line (In Applitools)
+* After PR is merged to `wix-ui`, trigger and wait for `wix-style-react` build to finish, and approve new icons snapshot base-line (In Applitools).